latest nhpb_banner 1__compressed

 Assistance programs Ventura County.

-Hundreds of families are going to Care & Share which is a local organization that provides assistance to people in need.
+Care & Share is a local organization that provides assistance to people in need.
 Resources are limited and Care and Share programs “come and go”.
-The greatest demand is food and other commodities, or rental assistance.
-The agency is stretched for funds, but they are doing the best they can to provide some rent help or food to as many people as possible.
+Qualified families, including the homeless or migrant workers, will get free food, clothes for a job, or other support.
+In some cases, limited rent relief is offered.
 Click here for details on Care and Share emergency assistance.

-Another place to turn to is the Samaritan Center ((805) 579-9166), which is a so called a drop-in center for low income families and the homeless.
-Dozens of people stop by every day looking for food or free clothing or emergency financial help.
+Another place to turn to is the Samaritan Center, which is a so called a drop-in center for low income families and the homeless.
+Based on donations and demand, they try to give away food or free clothing or emergency financial help.
 Other programs offered include the following.

 • They provide a hot breakfast, laundry services, and showers.
 Migrant farm workers and others, such as immigrants (documented or not) can get free food, meals, and hygiene items.